Friday, November 30, 2012

 Beyond that, yes, that the universe is infinite, eternal, and never static.
 Even sound is not elementary, dear Watson: it is only a slave created or let loose by any one of these named forces.

-in it is continually happening, without pause, thought, malice, or benevolence.
-It happens, within it things happen; in these
+The universe is never static.
+Nothing in it ever is; from the Magellanic Cloud to subatomic particles, changes happen in ceaseless cycles.
+The universe itself is happening; everything in it is continually happening, without pause, thought, malice, or benevolence.
+It happens, within it things happen; in these happenings, another other happenings happen.

 Sunday, November 04, 2012